CyrilPeponnet/slackhal/REAME.md

 Will be called when an action or a trigger is found in an incoming message.
 You can check `slack.Msg` type [here](https://godoc.org/github.com/nlopes/slack#Msg).

-To send your reponse you can send `*plugin.SlackResponse` instances to the `output` channel provided.
+To send your reponse you can send `*plugin.SlackResponse` instances to the `output` channel provided by `Init` above.

 ### Registering your plugin